DavidDanso/todo-api/README.md

 #### This is a Todo App built with Django, Ajax & the Django REST FRAMEWORK.
 Feel free to make changes based on your requirements.

-#### I created this project while learning Django and followed tutorial series from Dennis Ivy on `YOUTUBE`

 `And if you like this project, ADD a STAR ⭐️ to this project 👆`

 # How to Install and Run this project?